Zhen-Tan-dmml/Zhen-Tan-dmml.github.io/_pages/about.md

 🔬 My research interests are generally in data mining, machine learning, and large foundation models.
 Specifically, my research focuses lie in pragmatic AI systems that are **trustworthy and efficient**.
 Meanwhile, I am deeply committed to creating AI algorithms that are guided by domain-specific knowledge, with the goal of driving significant advancements in fields like healthcare, social science, and education.

 📚 I am currently a research intern at [Google Cloud AI](https://research.google/teams/cloud-ai/) in Sunnyvale!
+I also hold a visiting reseacher position at [Harvard Medical School](https://hms.harvard.edu/).

 📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.

 <!-- # News
 * Item 1
 * Item 2 -->

+# Experience

 <!-- ## 🤖 Open Source Contributions
 I have experience contributing to [Arena Bench](https://github.com/Arena-Rosnav) a large open-source project for robotic obstacle avoidance using Deep Reinforcement Learning.